 Do I need to bring anything to the tasting?

-No. If you want you can bring a camera to take pictures and you can also takes notes, but you will be handed out most information, anyways.
+No. If you want you can bring a camera to take pictures and you can also takes notes; you will be handed out the most important information, including a map.
 Oh, don’t forget to bring your high spirits with you!

 If you are joining a food tour, remember we will be walking, so wear comfortable shoes and dress according to the weather!

 * Don’t brush your teeth right before the tasting, that would limit your perceptions and pleasure in drinking wine.

 * Don’t brush your teeth right after the tasting, even though you might want to get rid of the blue color on your teeth.
 Wait about half an hour before brushing so that you don’t ruin the enamel of your teeth.

 * Any other strong smell, however nice it might be on its own, stands in the way of a good perception of taste (for you and others nearby): Perfume, smoke etc….